Fact checked

 Kumon Tutors

-Most Kumon classes have one administrator and a handful of “helpers,” who are high school and college students.
-Because Kumon operates primarily under a “self-learning” structure, instructors don’t need to be certified tutors to do their job effectively.
 In addition, even though Kumon provides services for middle and high school students, most of the students that partake in this program are in elementary school or kindergarten.
 Most hard-working high school and college students are able to assist younger children with basic number and word problems involving addition, subtraction, etc.

 Eye Level Cost

 The cost of Eye Level tutoring highly depends on the subject you take.
 If your child takes a math class once a week, you will pay a monthly rate of $175 for basic-level math (up to fourth-grade math) and $195 for higher-level math (fifth- to eighth-grade math).
 If your child takes a math class twice a week, you will pay a monthly rate of $245 for basic-level math and $265 for higher-level math.
-On top of this payment, there is also a $50 registration fee and a one-month deposit according to the subject and frequency of class.
-Keep in mind that this payment may differ depending on the Eye Level tutoring center the student attends.

 Kumon Cost

 Kumon costs depend on the location of the center you are attending.
 On average, Kumon classes will cost $100-200 a month.
 Your monthly rate may be higher if your child is in high school or taking higher-level math.
 Kumon also charges more for students who are taking math and reading.
-This cost covers the two sessions your child spends at the Kumon learning center every week and the worksheets provided to complete at home.
+This cost covers the two sessions your child spends at the Kumon learning center weekly and the worksheets provided to complete at home.

 Why Choose Learner